pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/json/complex-modifications-manipulator-definition/from/any/index.md

 weight: 100
 ---

+from.any is a way to match all events of the specified types.
+Its two main uses are:

+- Combine it with [`to.from_event`](/docs/json/complex-modifications-manipulator-definition/to/from-event/) to create pass-through mode
+- Combine it with filters such as [`variable_if`](/docs/json/complex-modifications-manipulator-definition/conditions/variable/) to disable key events under specific conditions.

 You can use `from.any` as follows.<br />
 These matches all key codes, consumer key codes or pointing buttons.